A Successful Model That Predicts and Prevents Violence

 about the authors

 Laura Leviton, PhD, who joined RWJF in 1999, has overseen evaluations in most of RWJF’s areas of focus.
 Leviton describes her senior adviser role as “striving to represent the quality and consistency of the Foundation’s research and evaluation and its impact on health and health care nationwide.”
+Read her full bio.

 George Hobor, who joined RWJF in 2017, is a program officer working to promote healthy, more equitable communities.
 He is committed to building the capacity of the nonprofit and public sectors to use data and research in their program and policy development, and to advancing a broader conception of health that extends beyond the health care system.
+Read his full bio.